Guitar Rock Improvisation Thoughts, Tricks, Concepts and Techniques, 2nd Episode.

 There is nothing wrong with playing long lines.
 As a matter of fact: certain improvisation techniques (i.e. string skip soloing), don’t work as well with shorter phrases.

-However: it’s a limitation in your playing, if long phrases is all you play in every solo all the time.
+However: it’s a limitation in your playing if long phrases are all you play in every solo all the time.

 And that is interestingly enough, what most guitar students do in their first 2-3 years of playing.